ORead6/prompt-and-response-app/README.md

 ### Editor Customization
 The Lexical editor can be customized by modifying the plugins in the ```src/plugins``` directory.

+# How I'd Change my approach
+- Create and add test suites as Each component/page/api is built to make building the test suites easier, as doing at the end of the full stack project was a hassle.

 ## Acknowledgements
 Created by Owen Read.